AnimosWorkshop/Sor-Vault/Sign of Remembrance/Magic/Reading a Spell Entry.md

 There are three types of magic in Sign of Remembrance:

-- [Arcana](Arcana.md) - spells which control space using the Arcane Web
+- [Arcana](Arcana.md) - spells which control space using the Arcane Web ^0b3f76
-- [Auramancy](Auramancy.md) - spells which control living creatures' biological processes using their aura
+- [Auramancy](Auramancy.md) - spells which control living creatures' biological processes using their aura ^2a9e7e
 - [Histolecty](Histolecty.md) - spells which control creatures' souls using the bonds between them

 To cast a spell of a specific magic type, one must be a caster of that type: either an arcanist, an auramancy or a histolect.
 More information about these caster types can be found in the appropriate casting page.

+>[!note]
-><u>Note:</u> If a racial feature or a magic items allow you to cast a spell or use a spell-like ability (indicated by "this feature counts as a … for the purpose of magic detection"), you may only add your proficiency modifier to the spellcasting bonus if you are a 1st level caster or higher of the spell's magic type.
-For example, a water nymph may only add their proficiency modifier in the Alluring Song racial feature if they are a 1st level histolecty or higher.
+>If a racial feature or a magic items allow you to cast a spell or use a spell-like ability (indicated by "this feature counts as a … for the purpose of magic detection"), you may only add your proficiency modifier to the spellcasting bonus if you are a 1st level caster or higher of the spell's magic type.
+For example, a [[Nymph#Water Nymph|water nymph]] may only add their proficiency modifier in the Alluring Song racial feature if they are a 1st level histolecty or higher.
 It also means that they are unable to use that feature without being able to provide the verbal and somatic components.

 ### Spell School